fishBone000/socks5/README.md

 - Support multi-homed BINDing and UDP ASSOCIATing

 Also there's some implementation in this module:
-- Connector for CONNECT and outbound dialing
+- Connector for CONNECT and outbound dialing (WIP)
-- Binder for BIND and listening for incoming connection
+- Binder for BIND and listening for incoming connection (WIP)
-- Associator for UDP ASSOCIATE and UDP relaying
+- Associator for UDP ASSOCIATE and UDP relaying (WIP)
 - NoAuthSubneg for NO AUTHENTICATION subnegotiation
 - UsrPwdSubneg for USERNAME/PASSWORD subnegotiation
 - NoCap for no encapsulation/decapsulation